-Countries visited: Zimbabwe • Zambia • Botswana • Namibia • South Africa
+Countries visited: Zimbabwe • Botswana

-Highlights - Prior to departure: White water rafting on the Zambezi • Flights over the Falls • Bungee jump • Gorge swing • Zip line • Sunset cruise •
+Highlights - Prior to departure:White water rafting on the Zambezi • Flights over the Falls • Bungee jump • Gorge swing • Zip line • Sunset cruise •

-Highlights - On Safari: Chobe National Park • Okavango Delta mokoro safari • Flights over the Delta • Bushman visit • Etosha National Park • Africat Carnivore Care • Skeleton Coast • Cape Cross Seal Colony
+Highlights - On Safari: Chobe National Park • Okavango Delta mokoro safari • Flights over the Delta

-- Swakopmund Dune quad-biking Sand-boarding Tandem skydiving Horse riding Township tour - Namib Naukluft National Park Sossusvlei Dunes Guided walk on the dunes Fish River Canyon Orange River Stellenbosch Wine tour Cape Town

-Safari structure: Arrive a few days early to enjoy all the fun activities surrounding the Victoria Falls before we head on safari into Botswana's Chobe National Park and the Okavango Delta, an area of untouched natural beauty.
-The drive through Namibia then takes us on a long and fascinating journey through a dry, desert country of much beauty, many different places of interest and extraordinarily varied scenery.
-We finish this safari in what is often described as one of the most beautiful cities in the world, Cape Town.
-There is a lot to see in this fantastic city so do give yourself enough time here if you can to enjoy some of the many highlights available.
+Safari structure: Arrive a few days early to enjoy all the fun activities available at our departure point, Victoria Falls, before we head on tour into Botswana.
+Head out for a game cruise and game drive in Chobe National Park, and then into the Okavango Delta, an area of untouched natural beauty, on a mokoro safari.

-Index
+Index Back to Index

-Safari departure dates and details

 Please click on any of these section names to go straight there.

+Safari departure dates and details Page 1

 Flights Page 2

 Insurance Page 3

 Visa requirements Page 3

-Pre and post safari information Page 4
+Pre and post safari information Page 3

-Health and immunisation Page 7
+Health and immunisation Page 6

-A detailed guide itinerary Page 9
+Detailed itinerary Page 8

-Money and budgeting Page 11
+Money and budgeting Page 9

-Packing - what to bring, packing advice incl. electrical equipment Life on your big yellow truck (Includes safety and security, trading and
+Packing - what to bring, tips and charging advice Page 13

+Life on your Big Yellow Truck (Including advice on safety and security, trading and -

-Life on your big yellow truck (Includes safety and security, trading and donating, general code of conduct, keeping in touch)
+donating, general code of conduct, keeping in touch) Wildlife chart Reading list Page 15 Page 20 Page 21

-Wildlife chart

-Further reading